GraphPFN: A Prior-Data Fitted Graph Foundation Model: Introduction

+Despite facing similar challenges, tabular machine learning has recently witnessed the emergence of the first successful tabular foundation models (TFMs) such as TabPFNv2~\citep{TabPFNv2} and LimiX~\citep{LimiX}.
+Many of these models are based on the framework of prior-data fitted networks~\citep[PFNs;][]{muller2022transformers, TabPFN}.
+PFNs are pretrained on diverse synthetic datasets drawn from a \emph{prior} to approximate Bayesian inference and can make predictions via in-context learning.
+Strong performance in the tabular domain suggests that PFNs offer a promising path towards building foundation models for both tabular and graph domains.

-Motivated by the success of tabular foundation models, recent works G2T-FM~\citep{G2TFM} and TabGFM~\citep{TabGFM} have utilized foundation models for tabular data to create graph foundation models.
+The recent works G2T-FM~\citep{G2TFM}, TAG \citep{TAG}, and TabPFN-GN~\citep{choi2025can} have made the first step towards adopting PFNs for graph tasks by utilizing foundation models for tabular data to create graph foundation models for node-level tasks.
 For this, they augment node features with graph-based information such as neighborhood-aggregated features or Laplacian positional encodings.
 This allows for transforming a graph node-level prediction problem into a tabular prediction problem and applying an existing tabular foundation model to this task.
-The resulting approach shows strong performance, but such models still depend heavily on hand-crafted features and, as a result, are limited in their ability to capture complex graph patterns.
+The resulting approach shows strong performance, but such models still depend heavily on hand-crafted features and lack large-scale pretraining on diverse graph data.
+As a result, they are limited in their ability to capture complex graph patterns.

-To address these limitations, we propose GraphPFN: a Graph Prior-data Fitted Network.
-Unlike previous approaches, GraphPFN does not rely on hand-crafted features.
-Instead, it includes a trainable message-passing mechanism standard for graph neural networks (GNNs), which allows it to model more complex graph dependencies.
-Specifically, we initialize {GraphPFN} from the tabular foundation model LimiX~\citep{LimiX} and add an attention-based message-passing layer to each block of LimiX.
-This allows the model to learn graph-specific patterns while keeping its ability to handle diverse features and labels inherited from LimiX.

-We pretrain GraphPFN on synthetic datasets using the PFN framework.
-To create these datasets, we introduce a novel graph prior.
+In this work, we make the next step by proposing GraphPFN, a PFN-based model designed and pretrained specifically for graph node-level tasks.
+Following the PFN framework, we pretrain GraphPFN on synthetic datasets drawn from a carefully designed graph prior.
 For generating graph structures, we propose an approach that combines multiple stochastic block models and augments them with a preferential-attachment process.
 We then generate graph-structure-dependent node attributes for our graphs by augmenting tabular structured causal models~\citep[SCMs,][]{TabPFN, qu2025tabicl} typical for tabular PFNs with message-passing mechanisms at random SCM nodes.
 This method allows us to efficiently generate millions of realistic and diverse synthetic graph datasets.
+Then, we initialize {GraphPFN} from a PFN-based tabular foundation model LimiX~\citep{LimiX} and add an attention-based message-passing layer to each block of LimiX.
+This allows the model to learn complex graph-specific patterns while retaining its ability to handle diverse features and labels inherited from LimiX.